Different types of

 Why LT motors are delta connected and HT motors are star connected?

-• There is both reason technical and commercial.
+Why LT motors are delta connected and HT motors are star connected?- There is both reason technical and commercial.

 1. In star, phase current is same as line current.
 But phase voltage is 1/1.732 times line voltage.
 So insulation required in case of HT motor is less.